aakashsehgal01/automationTesting/README.md

   2. Fills in the login information using data from another class
   3. Submits the login page
 - **Expected Outcome:** Users should be able to log in successfully.

+- ## Contact

+If you have any questions or feedback, feel free to reach out:

+- Email: aakashsehgal01@gmail.com